 - Psychological testing – how to map out a person’s experience to truly grasp how they put themselves and their worldview together every day

 Right from the beginning of my career in psychology, I’ve found myself surrounded by the types of far-out characters who travel the outer reaches of human experience — studying with Tibetan lamas, serving as expert witnesses in court cases about mind-control cults, and leading huge scientific studies that demolish the accepted medical knowledge of our day.
 I’m hungry for truth and I want to believe.

 Who am I really?

-I’m an artist and a writer who had a confusing early life.
-I was brought up by some damaged people in a way that was very hard to make sense out of.
+I’m an inquisitive and creative person who had a confusing early life.
+I was brought up by some damaged people in a way that was hard to make sense out of.
 And so, I became preoccupied with figuring it all out.
 I developed a certain kind of vision… that makes it hard to not see the deep truth.

 In everyday life, it’s really sort of isolating to be put together this way.
 I don’t usually have the luxury of buying into people’s bullshit.
 Of talking about the things people convince themselves they’re interested in — to deflect from the existential terror creeping in the shadows of every moment, in the echoes of every heartbeat.
 I’m always tuned in to the depths.

 So, in my work I can be who I really am.
 I’m a person who sees through the “games people play,” and really just wants to build a better game… to craft the magic spells that unlock worlds of experience that were previously inaccessible.
 To cleanse the doors of perception and reveal the world as it truly is: infinite.